 Alphabet (GOOG, GOOGL)

-As I said above, Alphabet has not been immune to the market’s choppiness.
+As I said above, Alphabet has not been immune to the market’s choppiness but that doesn’t mean it’s still not one of the top stocks to buy.

-But at the end of the day this is still a killer stock pick with a “strong buy” analyst consensus on TipRanks.
+At the end of the day, this is still a killer stock pick with a “strong buy” analyst consensus on TipRanks.
 This is with a $1,346 average analyst price target.

 And Google has an extra string on its bow: its self-driving car unit Waymo.
 Alphabet disclosed that Waymo reached the 10 million miles of autonomous vehicle driving milestone.

-“GOOGL appears particularly well situated to lead autonomous vehicle innovations, given its substantial investments in Waymo autonomous vehicle technology” cheers the firm.
+“GOOGL appears particularly well situated to lead autonomous vehicle innovations, given its substantial investments in Waymo autonomous vehicle technology,” it said.

 Luckily for Alphabet, RBC believes autonomous vehicles will be arguably one of the biggest applications of AI.